weavermj/lados/wp-content/plugins/wp-table-reloaded/readme.txt

 === WP-Table Reloaded ===
 Contributors: TobiasBg
 Donate link: http://tobias.baethge.com/donate/
 Tags: html,table,data,editor,csv,import,export,excel,widget,admin,sidebar
-Requires at least: 2.6
+Requires at least: 3.1
-Tested up to: 2.8.3
+Tested up to: 3.6
-Stable tag: 1.4.1
+Stable tag: 1.9.4

-WP-Table Reloaded enables you to create and manage tables in your WP's admin area.
-No HTML knowledge is needed.
-A comfortable backend allows to easily edit table data.
-You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
-Tables can be imported and exported from/to CSV, XML and HTML.
+WP-Table Reloaded is outdated!
+Please install its successor TablePress only.
+Visit http://tablepress.org/ for more information.

 == Description ==

+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 WP-Table Reloaded enables you to create and manage tables in your WP's admin area.
 No HTML knowledge is needed.
 A comfortable backend allows to easily edit table data.
+Tables can contain any type of data and additional JavaScript libraries can be used to extend it with features like sorting, pagination, filtering, and more.
 You can include the tables into your posts, on your pages or in text widgets by using a shortcode or a template tag function.
 Tables can be imported and exported from/to CSV, XML and HTML.

-The plugin is a completely rewritten and extended version of Alex Rabe's "wp-Table" and uses the state-of-the-art WordPress techniques which makes it faster and lighter than the original plugin.
-You may also have both plugins installed at the same time and you can also import your tables from the wp-Table plugin!

 = More information =
 Please see the English plugin website http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/ .

-If you like this plugin, please rate it here in the WordPress Plugin Directory or make a [donation](http://tobias.baethge.com/donate/).
+If you like this plugin, please rate it here in the WordPress Plugin Directory, make a [donation](http://tobias.baethge.com/donate/), or [flattr it](https://flattr.com/thing/118856/WP-Table-Reloaded).
 Thank you!

 = Informationen auf Deutsch =
-Dieses Plugin erlaubt die Verwaltung von Tabellen in WordPress.
+Dieses Plugin erlaubt die komfortable Verwaltung von Tabellen in WordPress.
+Dafür werden keine HTML-Kenntnisse benötigt.
+Die Daten werden in einer Eingabemaske eingegeben und mittels eines Shortcodes in Artikel, Seiten oder Text-Widgets eingebunden.
+Zusätzlich können einer Tabelle mit einer JavaScript-Bibliothek weitere Fähigkeiten, wie Sortieren, Paginierung und Filterung hinzugefügt werden.

 Weitere Informationen auf Deutsch: http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-deutsch/

-Wenn dir das Plugin gef&auml;llt, bewerte es bitte hier im WordPress Plugin Directory oder [spende](http://tobias.baethge.com/donate/).
+Wenn dir das Plugin gefällt, bewerte es bitte hier im WordPress Plugin Directory, [spende](http://tobias.baethge.com/donate/) oder [&quot;flattere&quot;](https://flattr.com/thing/118856/WP-Table-Reloaded).
 Danke!

 == Screenshots ==

-1. "List tables" screen
-2. "Add table" screen
-3. "Edit table" screen
-4. "Import table" screen
-5. "Export table" screen
-6. "Plugin Options" screen
+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

+Screenshots are available on http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/ .

 == Installation ==

+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 The easiest way is through your WordPress Admin area.
 Go to the plugin section and search for "WP-Table Reloaded" in the WordPress Plugin Directory.
 Then you can click "Install" and the following steps will be done for you automatically.
 You just have to activate the plugin (step 5).